The Fate of Entanglement: Outlook

-{\bf Acknowledgements.---} G.P. holds an FRQNT Postdoctoral Fellowship, and acknowledges support from the Mathematical Physics Laboratory of the Centre de Recherches Math\'ematiques (CRM).
-W.W.-K.\ is supported by a grant from the Fondation Courtois, a Chair of the Institut Courtois, a Discovery Grant from NSERC, and a Canada Research Chair.
+We are grateful to Liuke Lyu for discussions and sharing code.
+G.P. holds an FRQNT Postdoctoral Fellowship, and acknowledges support from the Mathematical Physics Laboratory of the Centre de Recherches Math\'ematiques.
+W.W.-K.\ is supported by a grant from the Fondation Courtois, a Chair of the Institut Courtois, a Discovery Grant from NSERC, and a Canada Research~Chair.

 [2]{#2}\begingroup \endgroup